Skip to main content

 A counselor is a mental health professional who helps individuals work through issues in all stages of life.
 Depending on where a counselor works, their daily work may differ.
 But the primary job of a counselor remains the same.

-Dr. Abby Dougherty with the text Dr. Abby Dougherty“On a basic level, counselors support their clients to develop goals around wellness,” said Abby Dougherty, PhD NCC LPC (Pa), a clinical faculty member in Southern New Hampshire University’s (SNHU) clinical mental health counseling master's program.
+“On a basic level, counselors support their clients to develop goals around wellness,” said Dr. Abby Dougherty, PhD NCC LPC (Pa), a clinical faculty member at Southern New Hampshire University (SNHU) with a small private supervision practice, supporting counselors in training toward receiving their Licensed Professional Counselor (LPC) certifications.
 “That might be around emotional health, behavioral challenges or career issues.
 We can work in a lot of different capacities.”

 As a counselor, you might help a teenager struggling with OCD learn coping mechanisms to improve their daily life.
 Or, you might help a couple develop better communication skills to improve their relationship.